-2020/21 Salary (including fees and allowances) Employers pension contribution Remuneration including pension contributions 2020/21 Director of Resources and Deputy Chief Executive - M. Maidment 128,274 23,090 151,364 Director of Resources - F. Merry 7,984 1,437 9,421
+2021/22 Salary (including fees and allowances) Employers pension contribution Remuneration including pension contributions Director of Resources - F. Merry 109,535 19,716 129,251

-2019/20 Salary (including fees and allowances) Employers pension contribution Remuneration including pension contributions 2019/20 Director of Resources & Deputy Chief Executive - M. Maidment 137,421 24,736 162,157
+2020/21 Salary (including fees and allowances) Employers pension contribution Remuneration including pension contributions Director of Resources and Deputy Chief Executive - M. Maidment (until March) 128,274 23,090 151,364 Director of Resources - F. Merry (from March) 7,984 1,437 9,421

-The officers named above are jointly employed by both councils via the SSA and Fund is controlled by Joint Pensions committee which has membership from both councils.
+The Fund is controlled by Joint Pensions committee which has membership from both councils.
 The employer's contributions made by both councils and the SSA in year are as follows: